-- (1) When using City property, employees are expected to exercise care, perform required maintenance and follow all operating instructions, safety standards and guidelines. - (2) Employees are required to notify their supervisor of any equipment, machine, tools or vehicles that appear to be damaged, defective or in need of repair. - (3) Improper, careless, negligent, destructive, unauthorized or unsafe use or operation of equipment or vehicles, as well as avoidable traffic and parking violations can result in disciplinary action, up to and including termination of employment. - (4) No employee shall use alcohol (or any beverage, mixture or preparation including any medication containing alcohol) while operating a City vehicle or heavy machinery or equipment or within four (4) hours prior to carrying out such activities.
+- (1) When using City property, employees are expected to exercise care, perform required maintenance and follow all operating instructions, safety standards and guidelines. - (2) Employees are required to notify their supervisor of any equipment, machine, tools or vehicles that appear to be damaged, defective or in need of repair. - (3) Improper, careless, negligent, destructive, unauthorized or unsafe use or operation of equipment or vehicles can result in disciplinary action, up to and including termination of employment. - (4) No employee shall use alcohol (or any beverage, mixture or preparation including any medication containing alcohol) while operating a City vehicle or heavy machinery or equipment or within four (4) hours prior to carrying out such activities.
 In any event, no employee shall operate a City vehicle or City equipment with a blood alcohol concentration level of 0.04 or greater.
-In addition, no employee shall use an illegal controlled substance ("controlled substance" being defined at § 3719.01(c) of the Ohio Revised Code) or any otherwise legal substance, the packaging of which contains a warning to the effect that such substance should not be taken while driving or operating heavy equipment or machinery, while the employee is operating a City vehicle, or within four (4) hours prior to carrying out such activities.
-In addition to the restrictions set out in this paragraph, employees have an affirmative duty to report their use of alcohol, illegal use of controlled substances or other substances, the packaging of which contains a warning to the effect that such substance should not be taken while driving or operating heavy equipment or machinery, to their immediate supervisor at the time the employee next reports for scheduled duty or at the time that he/she is called for unscheduled duty, if such employee's regular duties involve operating of City vehicles or heavy machinery or equipment.
+In addition, no employee shall use an illegal controlled substance ("controlled substance" being defined at § 3719.01(c) of the Ohio Revised Code) illegal drugs, or any otherwise legal substance, the packaging of which contains a warning to the effect that such substance should not be taken while driving or operating heavy equipment or machinery, while the employee is operating a City vehicle, or within four (4) hours prior to carrying out such activities.
+In addition to the restrictions set out in this paragraph, employees have an affirmative duty to report their use of alcohol, illegal use of controlled substances or other substances, the packaging of which contains a warning to the effect that such substance should not be taken while driving or operating heavy equipment or machinery, to their immediate supervisor at the time the employee next reports for scheduled duty or at the time that he/she is called for unscheduled duty, if such employee's regular duties involve operating of City vehicles or heavy machinery or equipment. - (5) Eligibility to Drive a City of Hudson Vehicle. - (a) As part of the selection process and prior to operating a City of Hudson vehicle, an employee proves that he/she has a valid driver's license which is not suspended or revoked in any state, and for the most recent two-year period: - Has no convictions for DUI (Driving Under the Influence) - Does not have more than four points on his/her driving record.